AB-RCSC/rc-decision-support-tool_concept-library_dev/docs/_sources/02_dialog-boxes/03_22_mod_ste.md

 ::::::{tab-item} In-depth
 ```{include} include/note_adapted_clarke_et_al_2023.md
 ```

 The space-to-event model (STE) is an extension of the time-to-event model (TTE; see {bdg-link-primary-line}`Time-to-event<https://ab-rcsc.github.io/rc-decision-support-tool_concept-library/02_dialog-boxes/ 03_21_mod_tte.html>`) that measures the area, instead of the time, sampled before an image of an animal is observed ({{ rtxt_moeller_et_al_2018 }}).
 The conceptual underpinnings of the STE are the same as those of the TTE, with the exception that sampling occasions are collapsed into instantaneous samples using time-lapse images – photographs taken at predetermined periods of the day or night (e.g., every hour, every day at noon), regardless of whether animals are within frame (Figure 12; {{ rtxt_granados_2021 }}; {{ rtxt_moeller_et_al_2018 }}).
 Because they are collapsed into instants in time, there is no need to break sampling occasions down into sampling periods – and no need for measures of animal movement speed.

 :::{figure} ../03_images/03_image_files/clarke_et_al_2023_fig12_clipped.png
 :align: center
 :::

 > **Clarke et al. (2023) - Fig. 12** One of many time-lapse images taken at a camera station at noon.
 Notice, the camera trap captures an image at a predetermined time (12:00), regardless of whether an animal is within frame.

-The STE model is based on the simple logic that, as population density increases, the number of animal images captured by the cameras in a network increases, and thus the number of cameras that capture images increases – so, at a moment in time, the number of cameras from which images need to be “drawn” until an image of an animal is picked decreases ({{ rtxt_lukacs_2021 }}).
+The STE model is based on the simple logic that, as population density increases, the number of animal images captured by the cameras in a network increases, and thus the number of cameras that capture images increases – so, at a moment in time, the number of cameras from which images need to be "drawn" until an image of an animal is picked decreases ({{ rtxt_lukacs_2021 }}).
 To visualize how to model works: say an array of camera traps is deployed randomly across a study landscape, and set to take images every hour, on the hour (i.e., hourly sampling occasion).
-After image collection, for each occasion, images are “drawn” from cameras in random order, until an image of an animal is picked ({{ rtxt_moeller_et_al_2018 }}).
+After image collection, for each occasion, images are "drawn" from cameras in random order, until an image of an animal is picked ({{ rtxt_moeller_et_al_2018 }}).
 An example encounter history after 7 sampling occasions (e.g., 7 hours), for which the average viewshed area *𝑎* is 20 m<sup>2</sup>, might look like: {NA, 40 m<sup>2</sup>, NA, NA, 1180 m<sup>2</sup>, NA, 800 m<sup>2</sup>}, where 40 m<sup>2</sup> indicates that images from 2 cameras had to be drawn before observing an animal, 1180 m<sup>2</sup> indicates images from 59 cameras had to be drawn, and so on; and NA indicates no animal detections for that occasion.
 This encounter history – which summarizes the space until detections – can then be plugged into a modified TTE equation to produce a density estimate ({{ rtxt_moeller_et_al_2018 }}).

 As with the TTE, the average area of a camera viewshed is calculated using the equation:

 :::{figure} ../03_images/03_image_files/clarke_et_al_2023_eqn_tte2_ste1.png
 :align: center
 :::

 where *𝑟* is detection distance and *𝜃* is the angle of the camera lens in degrees ({{ rtxt_moeller_et_al_2018 }}). *𝑟* – instead of being the maximum distance at which an animal can trigger a camera’s motion sensor, however, as it is for the TTE – is simply the maximum distance at which an animal is identifiable, and is measured using landmarks as references ({{ rtxt_gilbert_et_al_2020 }}; {{ rtxt_moeller_et_al_2018 }}).

 ## Simulations and Field Experiments
 Random walk simulations show that the STE – unlike the TTE – is insensitive to movement speed ({{ rtxt_moeller_et_al_2018 }}).
 This means that the model produces unbiased estimates of density, whether animals move slowly or quickly.
 The STE has been field-tested on high-density ungulates and low-density carnivores in Idaho: